garciaalvaro/melonpan-block-container/README.txt

             // Set the "show_control" property to false if you want to apply the setting
             // with the default value but hide the control from the editor.
             settings: {
-                // Check the How can I add a custom attribute? for more info.
+                // Check the "How can I add a custom attribute?" section for more info.
                 custom: {
                     example_attribute_name: { default: "value_A" },
                     another_example_attribute_name: { default: true }